JanPretorius98/20713479-DatSci-Prac/README.md

   * Create a raincloud plot (basically a violin plot) to visualise rainfall
   * Create an area plot to show sunshine and cloud coverage
 * Is London windy, foggy?
+  *
 * If the sun is out, how long does sunshine last?
+  * Look at variable PSUN.
+Draw and area graph.